codefellows/seattle-javascript-401d15/class-03-fs-readfile/README.md

 #### fs module
 * the fs module is the node interface to the file system
 * the fs module has synchronous and asynchronous methods
-* if the method does not have sync in its name you can assume its synchronous
+* if the method has `Sync` in its name you can assume its synchronous
 * in this class we will **NEVER** use the synchronous methods
 * useful globals
   * `__dirname` - the absolute path to the directory the current file is in